jetsstarplus/cryptoport/Readme.md

     })
 }
 ```
-We first create a string of the token keys joined with a comma `,` as shown below.
+We first create a string of our token keys joined with a comma `,` as shown below.
 ```
 let tokenKeys = ''
 Object.entries(tokens).forEach(([key]) => {
     tokenKeys += ','+key
 })
 ```
-The `tokenKeys` is then passed as a parameter to axios as `tsyms` and `exchangeCurrency` as `fsym`.
+`tokenKeys` is then passed as a parameter to axios as `tsyms` and `exchangeCurrency` as `fsym`.

 The resulting Example URL Would then be
 ```
 https://min-api.cryptocompare.com/data/price?fsym=USD&tsyms=BTC,ETH,XTC
 ```
-The response of the api would be an object with the crypto tokens as the keys.
+The API response would be an object with the crypto tokens as the keys.
-I then just map the `tokens` object and convert the tokens values with the exchange rate received.
+I then just map the `tokens` object and convert their values with the `exchange rate` received.

-After that I call the `PrintPortfolioValues` Function thats responsible for printing the results.
+After that I call `PrintPortfolioValues` Function thats responsible for printing all results.
 ```
 Object.entries(tokens).forEach(([key]) => {
     if(key in data)